 |Roll Call Votes:||There has been 1 roll call vote|

 This bill has the status Passed House

 Here are the steps for Status of Legislation:

 Summary: H.R.146 — 115th Congress (2017-2018)All Information (Except Text)

 Eastern Band Cherokee Historic Lands Reacquisition Act

-The TVA maintains its right to carry out river control and development on these lands, including temporarily and intermittently flooding certain lands.
+The Tennessee Valley Authority (TVA) maintains its right to carry out river control and development on these lands, including temporarily and intermittently flooding certain lands.
 The bill specifies the structures that may be constructed with the TVA's consent on certain lands subject to flooding.

 The TVA must be compensated for lost hydropower capacity from future development of these lands.

 The bill prohibits the United States from being liable for loss or damage resulting from certain activities, such as the flooding of certain lands.